ervandew/eclim/src/doc/content/vim/common/vcs.rst

 - **g:EclimVcsTrackerIdPatterns (Default: ['#\\(\\d\\+\\)'])** -
   Specifies a list of regular expression used to match tracker ids inside of vcs log comments.
 Please note that the first group in each pattern must correspond to the tracker ticket id.
+That portion of the match will be substituted into the '<id>' placeholder of the :ref:`tracker url <org.eclim.project.tracker>`.

 Eclim Settings